 But be wary, most crops are going to need some protection until the air and soil warm up.
 So this month, tasks include some windowsill sowing, a bit of planting, pruning and some timely maintenance before we all get very busy!

 Home grown food

-• Sow fast maturing salads!
-Early lettuce seed sown on the windowsill can be planted out later for those really early crops.
-Tom Thumb is a good tasty variety to grow.
+• Sow fast-maturing salads.
+Early lettuce sown on the windowsill can be planted out later for those really early crops.
+'Tom Thumb' is a really tasty variety that I'd recommend.

 • Mixed salad leaves can be sown directly into pots, troughs or upcycled containers.
-They can produce a fresh tasty harvest in 8-10 weeks or even less.
+They can produce a fresh tasty harvest in 8-10 weeks or less.

 • Construct a cold frame to get early crops going.
 Later it can be used for ridge cucumbers, courgettes and other heat lovers.

 • Go through your shed and remove any out of date and discontinued chemicals.
 Your local recycling centre should be able to help you dispose of them safely.

 • If you still have some digging to do and your soil is a heavy clay type, dig in Vitax Clay Breaker.
 This flocculates the clay particles and improves the soil structure so that it is easier to cultivate it in future years.